 However, if the event is taking place in a less populous area, you might find it harder to grab an airport slot.
-It’s important to take this into account when booking your flight.
+It’s important to take this into account when booking your private charter.

-If you were driving to a sports event, festival or awards show, busy traffic would be one of your first considerations.
-But, when we think about a private jet charter, it can sometimes slip our minds.
+When driving to a sports event, festival or awards show, busy traffic may be one of your concerns.
+Similarly, when booking a private jet charter, it’s worth taking the traffic congestion into consideration, too.

-Air traffic can heavily impact popular events.
+Air traffic can be increased before popular events.
 At Paramount Business Jets, you can usually have your private jet arranged four hours after making your request.
-Or three hours if you’re a Paramount Private Jet Card Member.
+Or even three hours if you’re a Paramount Private Jet Card Member.

 How does this help?

-Booking in advance gives you a head-start on the crowd.
+Booking in advance gives you a head start over the crowd.
 You’ll enjoy a wider choice of aircraft, and can snag a top slot at the airport.